open5e/open5e/source/monsters/monsters_a-z/ToB/scheznyki.rst

 These hats can be stolen and used by adventurers (see sidebar), but the scheznykis fight hard to retrieve them.

+..
+Sidebar:: Hey!
+Stuff is missing!
+   :class: missing

+   The sidebars in Tome of Beasts are not Open Game Content, so we can't include the details in arcane wasting disease here.

+   Feel free to make up your own magical hat with the same name!

 **Arcane Beards.** If an adventurer can successfully grapple a scheznyki, they can attempt to cut the creature’s beard with a magical blade (the beard is AC 15 and has 5 hp).
 When an attacker